Matemática

 |c d|

-Step 2 — Compute Dₓ (replace the x-column with constants):
+Step 2 — Compute Dₓ (replace the x-column with the constants):

 Dₓ = |e b| = e·d − b·f